 Angela Muvumba Sellström

-Researcher (Leave of Absence) at Department of Peace and Conflict Research
+Researcher at Department of Peace and Conflict Research

 Angela Muvumba Sellström is a Senior Researcher, Conflict and Security, at the Nordic Africa Institute (NAI) (2021-) and affiliated to Uppsala University's Department of Peace and Conflict Research.
 She has led or contributed to research projects on preventing wartime sexual violence; international interventions and mediation; gender, women, peace and security; and the UN Security Council and the role of non-permanent members.